-When Adaptive Scanning is enabled, the web reputation and anti-malware settings that you can configure in Access Policies are slightly different:
+When Adaptive Scanning is enabled, some anti-malware and reputation settings that you can configure in Access Policies are slightly different:

 - You can enable or disable web reputation filtering in each Access Policy, but you cannot edit the Web Reputation Scores. - You can enable anti-malware scanning in each Access Policy, but you cannot choose which anti-malware scanning engine to enable.
 Adaptive Scanning chooses the most appropriate engine for each web request.